lsst-ts/ts_cycle_build/doc/developer-guide/developer-guide.rst

 The section is defined first by the name of the service, in this case, ``deploy-conda-private``, followed by the image name and the build section.
 The build section contains parameters that are passed to the build.
 As one can see above, most of the parameters are set with environment variables (e.g. ``${variable_name}``).
-There are basically two ways of defining these variables; through an environment file or by setting them on the build environment.
+There are basically two ways of defining these variables; through an environment file or by setting them in the build environment.

 In order to support a continuous build infrastructure for several different services we employ an environment file.
 The file is located in ``cycle/cycle.env``, and contains values for all the variables specified in ``cycle/docker-compose.yaml``.